soroushojagh/Indoor_Trajectory_Data_Analysis/Data/Readme.md

-# This folder contains data generated to test the indoor trajectory data mining
+### This folder contains data generated to test the indoor trajectory data Analysis